 Dear Lord God, please forgive us for the lies we have told.
 Help us to be honest with ourselves, with other people and with you, and to love you with all our hearts.
 Amen.

 Memory verse

-"Putting away falsehood, let every one speak the truth" (Ephesians 4:25).
+"having put away falsehood, let each one of you speak the truth" (Ephesians 4:25).